telerik/document-processing-docs/knowledge-base/cs0104-error-pdf-format-provider.md

    ```
 ## Solution

-Telerik Document Processing Libraries offer PdfFormatProvider which makes it easy to import/export a [RadFixedDocument](https://docs.telerik.com/devtools/document-processing/libraries/radpdfprocessing/model/radfixeddocument) from/to PDF format, preserving the entire document structure and formatting.
+Telerik Document Processing Libraries offer PdfFormatProvider which makes it easy to import/export a [RadFixedDocument]({%slug radpdfprocessing-model-radfixeddocument%}) from/to PDF format, preserving the entire document structure and formatting.
 It is available for:

-* [RadWordsProcessing](https://docs.telerik.com/devtools/document-processing/libraries/radwordsprocessing/formats-and-conversion/pdf/pdfformatprovider): The PdfFormatProvider class of RadWordsProcessing is located in the Telerik.Windows.Documents.Flow.FormatProviders.Pdf.
+* [RadWordsProcessing]({%slug radwordsprocessing-formats-and-conversion-pdf-pdfformatprovider%}): The PdfFormatProvider class of RadWordsProcessing is located in the Telerik.Windows.Documents.Flow.FormatProviders.Pdf namespace.
+RadFlowDocument supports only the export option to PDF format.
+Importing a PDF document to RadFlowDocument is not supported.

-* [RadSpreadProcessing](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/formats-and-conversion/pdf/pdfformatprovider): The PdfFormatProvider class of RadSpreadProcessing is located in the Telerik.Windows.Documents.Spreadsheet.FormatProviders.Pdf
+* [RadSpreadProcessing]({%slug radspreadprocessing-formats-and-conversion-pdf-pdfformatprovider%}): The PdfFormatProvider class of RadSpreadProcessing is located in the Telerik.Windows.Documents.Spreadsheet.FormatProviders.Pdf namespace.

-* [RadPdfProcessing](https://docs.telerik.com/devtools/document-processing/libraries/radpdfprocessing/formats-and-conversion/pdf/pdfformatprovider/pdfformatprovider): The PdfFormatProvider class of RadPdfProcessing is located in the Telerik.Windows.Documents.Fixed.FormatProviders.Pdf namespace.
+* [RadPdfProcessing]({%slug radpdfprocessing-formats-and-conversion-pdf-pdfformatprovider%}): The PdfFormatProvider class of RadPdfProcessing is located in the Telerik.Windows.Documents.Fixed.FormatProviders.Pdf namespace.

 Explicitly specify the namespace when declaring the **PdfFormatProvider** object based on your specific requirement:
    - If you are working with **RadSpreadProcessing**, use the following namespace: